OWeinert/BetaMoon/README.md

 4) Run the instance
    - Start the instance and verify no ModLoader/MinecraftForge or BetaMoon errors appear on launch in the console.

-5) Install your BetaMoon mods or start modding yourself!
+5) Install BetaMoon mods or start modding yourself!

 ## Manual installation (not recommended, but possible)
 1) Prepare `minecraft.jar`